Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-16-Martha-Wells-Rouge-Protocol.md

 + Murderbot hacked another ship to bring the evidence to Dr. Mensah in person after hearing Abene's crying.

 # World and others: 4/9.
 So-so.
 Things would be more dramatic if the author was able to give more details on trivial cases Murderbot managed to deal with and render information on that world through them.
+Otherwise it always represents a sense of unrealistic tale.

 I'm a bit disappointed when she skipped lots of descriptions on magnificent dynamic scenes like using a shuttle to bumble the zipper off its track.